Analysis of Divide & Conquer strategies for the 0-1 Minimization Knapsack Problem: Preliminaries

-In the sequel we adopt a relationship between capacities $ \capac$ and proctors $ \p $ as it is usually done. \begin{definition}[Rate Proctors Students] Let $r\in \big[ 1 , \max\limits_{i} c_{i} \big] $ be the maximum number of students proctored by a single person, then
+In the sequel we adopt a relationship between capacities $ \capac$ and prices $ \p $ as it usually holds in real life scenarios. \begin{definition}[Rate Price Capacity] Let $r\in \big[ 1 , \max\limits_{i} c_{i} \big] $ be a fixed price-capacity increase threshold, then